 In order for us to market our products in other countries, we must obtain regulatory approvals and comply with extensive product and quality system regulations in other countries.
 These regulations, including the requirements for approvals or clearance and the time required for regulatory review, vary from country to country.
-Failure to obtain regulatory approval and to meet all local requirements including language and specific safety standards in any foreign country in which we plan to market our products could prevent us from marketing products in such countries or subject us to sanctions and fines.
+Some countries have regulatory review processes which are substantially longer than U.S. processes.
+Failure to obtain regulatory approval in a timely manner and to meet all local requirements including language and specific safety standards in any foreign country in which we plan to market our products could prevent us from marketing products in such countries or subject us to sanctions and fines.